-Getting into all those awkward paired convex spaces where the tyres meet, with a lawnmower, is tricky.
-We’d started planting other forms of Lamium between the tyres with much success as ground cover, and nectar appeal, about 3 years ago… The apples are planted in the ground outside the tyres, and early on can be trained to screws in the tyre wall.
-Later on some simple bent iron rod loops pushed into the top tyre, with attached wires run to the upper tyre surface continue the spiral form of training to be continues, as the tree grows.
+Getting into all those awkward paired, convex spaces where the tyres meet, with a lawnmower, is tricky.
+We’d started planting other forms of Lamium between the tyres with much success as ground cover, and nectar appeal, about 3 years ago.
+The apples are planted in the ground outside the tyres, and early on can be trained to screws in the tyre wall.
+Later on some simple bent iron rod loops pushed into the top tyre, with attached vertical wires which run to the upper tyre surface, enable the spiral form of training to be continues, as the tree grows.
 Managing such trees is very easy for both pruning and fruit picking, as the trees can be kept to a limited height, and it does mean that a lot of cultivars are packed into a fairly small space, being planted about 3 tyres apart.
-The intervening 2 double depth soil filled tyres are great for plant propagation and appropriate ornamental plant cultivation.
+The intervening two, double depth soil filled tyres, are great for plant propagation and appropriate ornamental plant cultivation.

 Many of the apples have been fruiting fairly productively for a few years now, though as always some have performed better than others, and some are regularly biennial.
-Some succumb to scab badly, and until this year one cultivar, ‘Leathercoat’, hadn’t produced a single apple.
-Even this russeted apple of local provenance manged half a dozen fruit in 2014.
-However the 3 pear varieties which initially produced a few fruit have now become so diseased that I fear they will need removing.
+Some succumb to scab badly, and until this year one cultivar, ‘Leathercoat’, hadn’t ever produced a single apple.
+Even this russeted apple of local provenance at last managed half a dozen fruit this year.
+However, the 3 pear varieties which initially produced a few fruit, have now become so diseased that I fear they will need removing.

-(Brown’s apple above on a half standard tree).
-But this year has provided a Welsh apple grower’s dream conditions.
-A mild winter and spring, lower than usual summer rainfall and most importantly a dry and sunnier than usual September for fruit ripening.
+This year has indeed provided a Welsh apple grower’s dream conditions.
+A mild winter and spring, lower than usual summer rainfall and most importantly, a dry and sunnier than usual September for fruit ripening.
 Most apples have now been picked, and even without managing to do my usual late June fruit thinning, the fruit are bigger and better than ever.

-And cookers?
-Grenadier usually performs well, though strangely not this year, Arthur Turner is a successful early cooker, though not a very productive form.
-Keswick Codlin is highly productive though biennial with us.
-Lane’s Prince Albert, Edward 7th, and Royal Jubilee contribute as well, though again don’t fruit well every year.
-This year’s star cooker has been Lord Derby.
-What all of this listing confirms is that as with many aspects of gardening, different cultivars will perform better in some years than others – the wider the range, the less risk of complete disappointment, and with ever more variable weather from one year to the next, there is real merit in preserving local cultivars which should thrive in your own locality.
+What all of this listing confirms, is that as with many aspects of gardening, different cultivars will perform better in some years than others – the wider the range, the less risk of complete disappointment, and with ever more variable weather from one year to the next, there is real merit in preserving local cultivars which should thrive in your own locality.

 The initial bulb planting was completed on time, only to find, too late, our spring time notebook of suggestions for areas of supplementary bulb improvements.
 We mustn’t be alone with such disorganisation, since almost to the day, a follow up late order catalogue from our bulb supplier arrived.
 The upshot is another heavy box to work our way through, before the bulbs shoot.
-Our biggest effort this year has been on the Magic Terrace Garden, where although the soil is almost non existent, the smashed up concrete and shale from previous internal excavations have created a really free level and free draining substrate.
-Inspired by the hugely diverse flora in some of the most nutritionally poor environments on the planet – think Western Australia, and the Fynbos vegetation of South Africa’s Cape province, together with the number of species per square metre in a vibrant hay meadow, we’re going for broke to see just how many bulbs can co exist and thrive with the existing perennial plantings, and hopefully create a floral tapestry of great diversity and flowering period length.
-So additions this year have included Muscari latifolium, Camassia esculenta and Crocus speciosus ‘Conqueror’, in addition to additional Crocus tommasinianus, Nectaroscordum sicculum and Tulip ‘Flaming Purissima’, which we already know work well in this location.
-Whether the bulbs, and their foliage, will co exist harmoniously remains to be seen.
+Our biggest effort this year has been on the magic terrace garden, where although the soil is almost non-existent, the smashed-up concrete and shale from previous internal excavations have created a really level, and free draining substrate.
+Inspired by the hugely diverse flora in some of the most nutritionally poor environments on the planet – think Western Australia, and the fynbos vegetation of South Africa’s Cape province, together with the number of species per square metre in a vibrant hay meadow, we’re going for broke to see just how many bulbs can co-exist and thrive, with the existing perennial plantings, and hopefully create a floral tapestry of great diversity and flowering period length.
+So, additions this year have included Muscari latifolium, Camassia esculenta and Crocus speciosus ‘Conqueror’, in addition to additional Crocus tommasinianus, Nectaroscordum sicculum and Tulipa ‘Flaming Purissima’, which we already know work well in this location.
+Whether the bulbs, and their foliage, will co-exist harmoniously, remains to be seen.
 Since planting here involves using a digging bar, it has meant going over some sections at least 4 times and hopefully avoiding too much pounding damage to the unseen bulbs already lurking beneath the surface.
-In addition, the successful germination from last year’s scattering of the flattened black papery seeds from selected Agapanthus seed heads over the area, means that at least 3 continents’ bulbs will have to try to thrive in multicultural harmony cheek by jowl.
+In addition, the successful germination of just a few of the flattened, black papery seeds, from selected Agapanthus seed heads, from last year’s scattering, means that at least 3 continents’ bulbs will have to try to thrive in multicultural harmony cheek by jowl.

 Already the Crocus speciosus have delighted us with a few glorious flowers in sunny September, before the heavy rains of late have battered them to the ground.
 They were always going to be an iffy choice, but even a few Crocus flowers at this time of the year are special.
 As with many of our choices we scour the catalogues for both an appealing flower and a cheaper price, which usually, but not always, indicates a more vigorous and garden worthy plant.

 It’s also that time of the year when the greenhouse gets prepared for winter.
 Another bumper crop of tomatoes from home saved seed, with the star performers being the cherry tomato saved from ‘Sophie Jane’ (SJ) fruits bought last year.
 They grew more vigorously and cropped as early as any other varieties, with more tasty fruit per truss.
-(Though I have to say that through poor labelling, I managed to give away most of the other varieties, which have been performing admirably in the gardens of fellow Cothi Gardeners!)
+Though I have to say that through poor labelling, I managed to give away most of the other varieties, which have been performing admirably in the gardens of fellow Cothi Gardeners!
 Although selected for hydroponic commercial cultivation, SJ are obviously just as happy in the compost coming out of the reactor, which is all they’ve had here.
-But this year I started to remove flowers and lower leaves from early September, and removed all the plants towards the end of September to make room for the Cymbidium Orchids which have spent the summer outside.
-Needless to say the Miscanthus stems used for training the tomatoes have been recycled as brilliant kindling, and the Flexi ties await untying on a long distance journey for use in year number 3…Cymbidiums require distinct night cooling from mid summer onwards to initiate flower bud formation.
-(Click here for a good review of the processes, explained by a commercial nursery in Thailand).
+But this year I started to remove flowers and lower leaves from early September, and removed all the plants towards the end of September to make room for the Cymbidium orchids which have spent the summer outside.
+Needless to say the Miscanthus stems used for training the tomatoes, have been recycled as brilliant kindling, and the flexi ties await untying on a long distance journey, for use in year number 3.Cymbidiums require distinct night cooling from mid summer onwards to initiate flower bud formation.
 By the time the plants are inside the greenhouse, the die has been cast for any flowers during the winter, including how many individual flowers will form on any of the flower spikes.
-But it’s around now that I excitedly look for the first hint of flower buds forming at the base of the pseudobulbs …
+But it’s around now that I excitedly look for the first hint of flower buds forming at the base of the pseudobulbs.

-You don’t grow orchids for their foliage so the prospect of at least some flowers to brighten up dull winter’s days inside are thrilling.
-A trip to the National Botanic Garden’s Orchid festival was another treat at the beginning of September, with new angles always being seen on familiar views…… and the 2 mini Phalaenopsis acquired there are still blooming weeks later, with more flower buds forming to continue a display into the new year, and obviously thriving in the warmer temperatures which we now enjoy in our recently insulated kitchen.
-We can hit the magic 18 degrees C for successful Phalenopsis growing for much of the time now, and low light levels aren’t a problem for this orchid group.
+You don’t grow Cymbidium orchids for their foliage, so the prospect of at least some flowers to brighten up dull winter’s days inside are thrilling.
+A trip to the National Botanic Garden’s orchid festival was another treat at the beginning of September, with new angles always being seen on familiar views.And the two mini Phalaenopsis acquired there, are still blooming weeks later, with more flower buds forming to continue a display into the new year.
+They’re obviously thriving in the warmer temperatures which we now enjoy in our recently insulated kitchen.
+We can hit the magic 18 degrees C for successful Phalenopsis growing for much of the time now, and low light levels aren’t a problem for this orchid genus.

 We took advantage of the dry weather at the end of September to double shred the pruned off Hellebore leaves with the lawnmower, a little earlier than usual, and this provided the initial charge for the greenhouse heating compost heap.
 (See separate pages for much more on this topic.
 Click here).
 With mild weather forecast for the weeks ahead, the extra temperature isn’t really needed yet, but it gets me back in the swing of regular top ups, and compost shifting.
 And as I’ve mentioned in recent posts on this topic, I now view the brilliant compost which the system creates as being just as valuable as the heat generated and captured during the decomposition process.

-Those of a tidy bent will reflect upon my own modus operandi in the greenhouse.
-(And elswhere).
+Those of a tidy bent will reflect upon my own modus operandi in the greenhouse, (and elswhere).
 But I include this image to show again the perforated silver air ducting which I use to spread warm air from the insulated compost heap (outside the greenhouse back wall), around amongst the plants.
 In fact I shall add another section to this to avoid having to step over it as I enter the greenhouse, for those concerned about risk assessments.
-Also of note is the switch to an X hose flexible hose for tomato watering.
+Also of note is the switch to a flexible hose ( X-hose), for tomato watering.
 I’ve retained the 5 gallon water containers as heat stores, but the X hose is infinitely quicker and easier on the back, than tipping those heavy containers of warmer water into watering cans.
 (Click here for all the other posts I’ve written about heating a greenhouse with an insulated compost heap).